 In both types of incidents, hackers then log in as the user and cause mayhem.

 1) Educate your users that they are not to use their Google Apps password for any other account not explicitly authorized.
 Users should also not use their Google Apps email address as the username for personal accounts with other services.
+It’s also critical to understand the risks of using third-party apps.

 2) Check Your Systems for malware and make sure your endpoint protection is up to the task.
 If not, we recommend Webroot Endpoint Protection and Web Security Services (the link is to our edu site, but the service is available to business and government customers as well).